bszonye/civ7-ready-or-not/README.md

-# Ready or Not 1.0.1
+# Ready or Not 1.1.0
 better system buttons

 are your social policies ready for a change? is your resource allocation unlocked?

-Ready or Not switches the system buttons to full-color icons when their screens are unlocked.  it also turns the Social Policies button to gold during celebrations.
+Ready or Not shows when social policies and resources are unlocked, by changing the Government and Resource Allocation buttons to full-color icons.  it also shows celebration progress on the Government button and celebration bonus in its tooltip.